For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 LESSER YELLOWLEGS (Tringa flavipes) [b]

-HUDSONIAN GODWIT (Limosa haemastica) [b]
+HUDSONIAN GODWIT (Limosa haemastica) – Decent numbers in the San Clemente area. [b]

 RUDDY TURNSTONE (Arenaria interpres) [b]